carmine560/trading-assistant/README.md

 <!-- hypersbi2 pandas pyautogui pytesseract python pywin32 tesseract
 winshell -->

-A Python script that assists in discretionary day trading of stocks on margin using [Hyper SBI 2](https://go.sbisec.co.jp/lp/lp_hyper_sbi2_211112.html).
-By defining a sequence of commands, this script executes:
+`place-trades.py` assists in discretionary day trading of stocks on margin using [Hyper SBI 2](https://go.sbisec.co.jp/lp/lp_hyper_sbi2_211112.html).
+By defining an action consisting of a sequence of commands, this script executes:

-  * showing the required windows
+  * showing required windows
-  * calculating the maximum share size for a market order in margin trading
+  * calculating the maximum share size for a market order on margin trading
-  * manipulating the widgets to prepare your order
+  * manipulating widgets to prepare your order

 ## Prerequisites ##